 A Certificate of Concentration in Health Physics is awarded for the successful completion of a B.S. degree in a physical or life science that follows a prescribed program.
-Inquiries about the program should be addressed to the Pre-Health Professions Office, LSC 206C, 480/965-2365, where academic advising is available.
+For more information, visit the Pre-Health Professions Office in LSC 206C, or call 480/965-2365, where academic advising is available.